impactorbitco/handbook-main/content/ims/policies/environmental/Sustainable Materials Policy.md

 ---
 title: Sustainable Materials Policy
 weight: 10
----

-# Sustainable Materials Policy

 Verification: Expired
 Owner: Ryan Laird
 Company Handbook: No
 Created time: 24 March 2025 10:40
-GRI Disclosures: 301-1 Materials used by weight or volume (https://www.notion.so/301-1-Materials-used-by-weight-or-volume-1dad6625c679806a93f8f176d2d874e7?pvs=21), 3-1 Process to determine material topics (https://www.notion.so/3-1-Process-to-determine-material-topics-1dad6625c6798096821ef980815a487f?pvs=21)
+GRI Disclosures: 301-1, 3-1
 ID: POL-91
 Last edited time: 7 October 2025 15:46
-Parent item: Sustainability / Environmental Policy (Sustainability%20Environmental%20Policy%201c0d6625c6798155ad1af5cbca409855.md)
+Parent item: Sustainability / Environmental Policy
 Status: Not started
-UN Global Compact principles: Principle 9 (https://www.notion.so/Principle-9-1d8d6625c67980e8a896ee05761e3f9c?pvs=21) Version Number: 1.1

-# **Introduction**

-At [Your Business Name], we recognize the importance of sustainability in the materials we use in our operations.
-This policy outlines our commitment to sourcing and using materials in a manner that is environmentally responsible, socially beneficial, and economically viable.

-**Scope**

-This policy applies to all materials sourced and used by [Your Business Name] in its business operations.

-**Our Commitment**

-1. **Sustainable Sourcing:** We commit to sourcing materials that are produced sustainably, considering:

-- Environmental impact of material production.
-- Social and ethical practices of suppliers.
-- Long-term availability and renewability of resources.

-2. **Reduced Environmental Impact:** Our aim is to minimize the environmental impact of our materials by:

-- Prioritizing the use of recycled, upcycled, or renewable materials.
-- Reducing the use of hazardous substances and pollutants.
-- Employing energy-efficient and low-carbon methods in material processing.

-3. **Waste Minimization:** We are dedicated to reducing waste in our material usage through:

-- Implementing efficient material management and inventory practices.
-- Encouraging reuse and recycling of materials within our operations.
-- Seeking innovative solutions for waste reduction.

-4. **Supplier Engagement:** We will work with our suppliers to encourage and support sustainable practices by:

-- Communicating our sustainability standards and expectations.
-- Collaborating on initiatives for sustainable material production and use.
-- Evaluating supplier performance on sustainability criteria.

-5. **Continuous Improvement:** We commit to continually improving our use of sustainable materials by:

-- Regularly reviewing and updating our sustainable materials policy.
-- Staying informed about new sustainable materials and technologies.
-- Setting and reviewing targets for sustainable material usage.

-6. **Transparency and Reporting:** We believe in transparency regarding our material sustainability practices and will:

-- Regularly report on our progress and challenges in sustainable material use.
-- Be open about the sources and sustainability credentials of our materials.
-- Engage with stakeholders on sustainability issues and initiatives.

-**Responsibilities**

-- Management is responsible for enforcing this policy and providing the necessary resources.
-- The Procurement Department is tasked with sourcing sustainable materials and vetting suppliers.
-- All employees are encouraged to support and adhere to this policy in their daily activities.

-**Compliance and Review**

-- We will comply with all relevant environmental laws and regulations.
-- This policy will be reviewed annually to ensure its continued relevance and effectiveness.

-**Approval**

-This policy has been approved by the highest level of management at [Your Business Name], reflecting our commitment to the sustainable use of materials.

-**Contact Information**

-For more information or inquiries about this policy, please contact [Contact Person/Department].
+UN Global Compact principles: Principle 9
+Version Number: 1.1
+---

+## Introduction

+At **Impact Orbit Creative Group**, we are committed to using materials in a manner that is environmentally responsible, socially beneficial, and economically viable.
+This policy defines our approach to sourcing, using, and managing materials sustainably across all business operations.

+## Scope

+This policy applies to all materials procured, sourced, and utilized across **Impact Orbit Creative Group**, including all subsidiaries and brands such as Green Orbit Digital, Green Orbit Space Communications & PR, and Green Orbit Academy.

+## Our Commitment

+1. **Sustainable Sourcing**
+   We prioritize sourcing materials produced with sustainability in mind, considering:
+   - Environmental impact of production and processing
+   - Social and ethical practices of suppliers
+   - Long-term availability and renewability of resources

+2. **Reduced Environmental Impact**
+   We aim to minimize environmental harm by:
+   - Using recycled, upcycled, or renewable materials wherever possible
+   - Reducing hazardous substances and pollutants in our materials
+   - Applying energy-efficient and low-carbon methods in material handling

+3. **Waste Minimization**
+   We actively reduce material waste through:
+   - Efficient material management and inventory practices
+   - Reuse and recycling initiatives within our operations
+   - Innovation-driven approaches to reduce material loss

+4. **Supplier Engagement**
+   We collaborate with suppliers to enhance sustainability by:
+   - Clearly communicating our sustainability standards and expectations
+   - Partnering on initiatives for sustainable material production and use
+   - Evaluating supplier performance based on sustainability criteria

+5. **Continuous Improvement**
+   We strive to improve our material sustainability practices by:
+   - Regularly reviewing and updating this policy
+   - Keeping informed about emerging sustainable materials and technologies
+   - Setting measurable targets and monitoring progress in sustainable material usage

+6. **Transparency and Reporting**
+   We ensure accountability and stakeholder engagement by:
+   - Reporting on progress, challenges, and achievements in sustainable material use
+   - Disclosing sources and sustainability credentials of our materials
+   - Engaging stakeholders in dialogue on sustainability initiatives

+## Responsibilities

+- **Management**: Oversees enforcement of this policy and allocates necessary resources.
+- **Procurement Department**: Sources sustainable materials and evaluates supplier compliance.
+- **All Employees**: Expected to integrate sustainable practices in daily operations and support policy objectives.

+## Compliance and Review

+- All activities will comply with applicable environmental laws and regulations.
+- This policy will be reviewed at least annually to ensure relevance and effectiveness.

+## Approval

+This policy has been approved by the executive management of **Impact Orbit Creative Group**, reflecting our ongoing commitment to sustainable material usage and responsible sourcing.

+## Contact Information

+For questions or further information regarding this policy, please contact **[Sustainability Officer / Procurement Department]**.

+---

 |  | **Page | 1** |
 | --- | --- |